scionproto/scion/doc/contribute.rst

 Proposals for changes to the SCION protocol (e.g., header format, processing rules, cryptography) are currently following the same process.
-This may, however, change in the near future when a formal specification or standard for the SCION protocol is.
+This may, however, change in the near future when a formal specification or standard for the SCION protocol is established.

-.. hint:: It is recommended to discuss proposals with other (senior) developers before submitting it, for example on our `Slack <https://scionproto.slack.com>`__.
+.. hint:: It is recommended to discuss proposals with other (senior) developers before submitting them, for example on our `Slack <https://scionproto.slack.com>`__.

 .. warning:: Pull requests for substantial features that did not go through the proposal process will be rejected or put on hold.